Leslyndizeye/Group_9_Formative_DeepQLearning/README.md

 # Deep Q-Learning for Atari [Pong]

 ## Overview
-This project implements a Deep Q-Network (DQN) agent to play the Atari **[Game Name]** using Stable Baselines3 and Gymnasium.
+This project implements a Deep Q-Network (DQN) agent to play the Atari Pong (ALE/Pong-v5) using Stable Baselines3 and Gymnasium.
 The implementation includes:

-- **Task 1**: Training script (`train.py`) with DQN agent, policy comparison (CNN vs MLP), and 10 hyperparameter experiments per team member
+Task 1: Training script (train.py) that trains a DQN agent using CNN policy, compares performance against MLP policy, and performs 10 hyperparameter experiments per team member.

-- **Task 2**: Playing script (`play.py`) with trained model loading and GreedyQPolicy evaluation
+Task 2: Playing script (play.py) that loads the trained model and evaluates the agent using GreedyQPolicy, rendering gameplay in real time.

-- Complete hyperparameter tuning documentation for 4 team members (40 total experiments)
+Hyperparameter tuning documentation: Complete table of all 40 experiments conducted by 4 team members.

-- Video demonstration of trained agent gameplay
+Video demonstration: Short clip showing the trained agent playing Pong using the play.py script.

 ## Team Members
 - **Nicolas Muhigi**